– The Economy –

 Jewish and Italian districts, 1914, in Lewis, Manufacturing Montreal

-See Martin Berman, All that is Solid Melts into Air (New York 1988) for an especially challenging study of “The Experience of Modernity”
+See Marshal Berman, All That Is Solid Melts into Air: The Experience of Modernity (New York: Penguin, 1988) for an especially challenging study of “The Experience of Modernity”

 The Canadian Engineer, 30 April 1914 p.
 676